Degenerative Disc Disease (DDD)

 The development of a fluid-filled cyst within the spinal cord; overtime the cyst may enlarge, damaging the spinal cord and causing pain and weakness.

 Syringomyelia is characterized by progressive weakness and pain in the back, shoulders, arms, or legs, an inability to feel hot or cold, a loss of pain sensation, difficulty walking, bowel and bladder function problems, and potentially curvature of the spine, or scoliosis.

 Spinal Cord Tumors

-A growth that develops within your spinal canal/cord or within the bones of your spine, may be cancerous or noncancerous.
+A growth that develops within your spinal canal/cord or within the bones of your spine; these growths may be cancerous or benign.

 Spinal cord tumors have a variety of symptoms including back pain that may radiate to other parts of the body, decreased sensitivity to heat and cold, and pain, difficulty walking, a potential to falling, a change in bowel habits, difficulty with urination, and varying degrees of paralysis.